diagrams/diagrams-doc/doc/manual.rst

 .. container:: warning

-  Note: this section describes the basic text support built into ``diagrams``, which suffices for simple applications.
-However, for much nicer text support (with a tradeoff in complexity/efficiency), see the `SVGFonts`:pkg: package, described in the section `Native font support`_ below.
+Note: The various Backends differ substantially in their text-handling capabilities.
+For this and other reasons, there are two ways to add text to diagrams, each with advantages.
+The method in this section is heavily dependant on Backend support.
+The Cairo Backend has the most complete support; in particular, this is the best approach for complex (non-Roman) scripts.
+You may also want to look at `SVGFonts`:pkg: package, described in the section `Native font support`_ below, which converts text directly as `Path`\s.

 Text objects, defined in `Diagrams.TwoD.Text`:mod:, can be created most simply with the `text` function, which turns a `String` into a